-- Research proposal (up to 15,000 words and viva) - Research project (thesis or approved equivalent up to 80,000 words and viva)6 - Core postgraduate researcher development sessions (classroombased sessions tailored to the needs of individual PGRs in supervisory tutorials) - Methodological development sessions (classroom-based sessions
+- Research proposal (up to 15,000 words and viva) - Research project (thesis or approved equivalent up to 80,000 words and viva)6 - Core postgraduate researcher development sessions (classroombased sessions tailored to the needs of individual PGRs in supervisory tutorials) - Methodological development sessions (classroom-based sessions tailored to the needs of individual PGRs in supervisory tutorials) - Subject specific training (classroom-based methods, theory and or desirable.

-4 The methodological development programme is a programme of structured discussion sessions from which any individual PGR must attend six sessions but may attend more if that is felt necessary or desirable.
 PGRs can attend any sessions and should take supervisory advice on which would be most appropriate.
 As with the core programme, the sessions introduce topics to allow tailored consideration of those topics in supervisory tutorials.
 Supervisors are provided with information about what has been addressed in the sessions.